jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (3) The second requirement is that, when the non-resident first acquires a share or option to buy a share (the first interest) in the company, a person (the venture capital manager) must acquire, at the same time and on the same terms,—
   (a) the first interest, on behalf of the non-resident; and (b) another share or option that confers the same rights and imposes the same obligations as the first interest—
-    (i) on behalf of the Venture Investment Fund or a company owned by the Venture Investment Fund; and (ii) under a venture investment agreement.
+    (i) on behalf of New Zealand Growth Capital Partners Limited or a company owned by New Zealand Growth Capital Partners Limited; and
+    (ii) under a venture investment agreement.
 Continuing requirement relating to company
 (4) The third requirement is that, while the non-resident holds the share or option, the company must not have 1 or more of the following as a main activity: